urbanjost/index/README.md

 "star" the repository.
 If you did not use a module we are interested as well as to why not, and what you did use.

-Additionally discussion is welcome as well as at
+Additionally discussion is welcome as well at

  - [Fortran Discourse](https://fortran-lang.discourse.group)
  - [Fortran Wiki](http://fortranwiki.org)